The National Housing Co-Investment Fund – Housing Repair and Renewal Stream is open to:

 - have a minimum of 5 units/beds (including scattered units/properties)

 - meet minimum requirements for partnerships, financial viability, affordability, energy efficiency, and accessibility (as outlined below)

 Partnerships are a central feature of the National Housing Co-Investment Fund.
 Partnerships maximize investments, ensure coordination of efforts and remove barriers to the development process.
-Partners will be required to contribute to the project and the level of contribution may vary from project to project.
-Federal funding must be supplemented by investments (monetary and or in kind) from another level of government (such as municipalities, Provinces and/or Territories) to ensure coordination of investments.
+Partners will be required to contribute to the project (monetary or in-kind) and the level of contribution may vary from project to project.

 Applicants will have to:

 - demonstrate their financial and operational ability to carry the project

 - provide evidence of the financial viability of the proposed project itself

 - have the capacity to deal with development risks, such as cost over-runs and delays in construction

 - keep rents for a minimum of 30% of units below 80% of the Median Market Rental rate (as described in the most recent CMHC Rental Market Survey for the market and unit type in question)